volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 ## Delete element

-There are a lot of ways to remove element from an array.
+There are a lot of ways to remove an element from an array.
 Let's take a look at some of them:

 #### pop

-Removes last element from the array and returns it:
+Removes the last element from the array and returns it:

 ```javascript
 const users = ["John", "Andrew"];